hubspotdev/crm-object-sync/README.md

    - `crm.schemas.contacts.read`
 9. run `npm run dev` to start the server
 10. Visit `http://localhost:3000/api/install` in a browser to get the oauth install link

+## Where to get help?

+Please open an issue to report bugs or request features.

+## Who maintains and contributes to this project

+Various teams at HubSpot that focus on developer experience and app marketplace quality maintain and contribute to this project.